ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
-- ALL: Now supports all existing STM32 Nucleo and Discoveries.
+- ALL: Now supports all existing STM32 Nucleo and Discovery boards.
+- HAL: Extended STM32F4xx port by adding STM32F412 support.
 - HAL: Extended STM32L4xx port by adding STM32L432 support.
 - HAL: Implemented better handling for number of endpoints on STM32 OTGv1 driver, now it is a registry key.